 - Can the booth be located adjacent to an exterior wall to save facility space?
 If not, you’ll be required to maintain the required 3-foot clearance from the wall.
 The fire department should allow you to place the booth adjacent to the wall as long as the wall has at least a (1) hour fire rating.

-- Will the booth be located in such a place within the facility that maintains your workflow, from manufactured product to finished product ready form packaging and shipping?
-We understand that building a seamless operation in the facility gains speed, quality and lower costs for our customers - the location of your dry filter spray booth plays a critical role in achieving that objective.
+- Will the booth be located in such a place within the facility that maintains your workflow, from manufactured product to finished product ready from packaging and shipping?
+We understand that building a seamless operation in the facility gains speed, quality, and lower costs for our customers – the location of your dry filter spray booth plays a critical role in achieving that objective.